YazhRajeshAmd/lightgbm_rocm/README.md

 **Evaluation**
 Prediction: Uses the best iteration (from early stopping) to make predictions
-Evaluation: Calculates AUC score on validation set and prints the result This is a typical machine learning pipeline for credit risk modeling, where the goal is to predict whether a loan applicant will default on their loan based on their application data.
+Evaluation: Calculates AUC score on validation set and prints the result

+**Final goal** is to predict whether a loan applicant will default on their loan based on their application data.

 **Install Dependencies**
 **Boost Libs**